orefalo/orefalo/README.md

 - 🔭 I enjoy coding as a hobby.
 It helps me understand technology.
 - 🌱 I’m currently learning something cool.
 - 👯 I find OpenSource to be the greatest thing ever.
-It helps us, engineers, to learn faster.
-I would not be who I am without it.
+It helps us engineers to learn faster.
 - 💬 Ask me about anything , Would love to help out.✌
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/orefalo/)
 - ⚡ Check out my recent [Articles](https://medium.com/@orefalo)